 Sand It Like A Solid Wood Floor

-As mentioned earlier in this article, the top layer of wood on your engineered hardwood floor is real wood.
-Meaning that it can be sanded and re-finished just like a solid wooden floor.
+As mentioned earlier in this article, the top layer of the board is real wood, meaning it can be sanded and refinished just like a solid wooden floor.

-How many times you can sand down your engineered floor will depend on exactly how thick the top layer (lamella / wear layer) of your floor is.
+How many times you can sand down your floor will depend on exactly how thick the top layer (lamella/wear layer) is.
 If you purchase a floor with a 6mm wear layer, such as our ‘21mm thick Supreme engineered oak range’, then you can sand this floor back just as many times as you could a solid.
-More info on wear layer can be found in our ‘Wear layer- All you need to know’ article.

 Durability

-The durability of an engineered oak floor will be dependent on the quality of finish that has been used to treat the timber.
-This is the same with engineered as it would be solid because the top layer of wood on an engineered oak board is the same.
+The durability of a wooden engineered floor will be dependent on the quality of finish that has been used to treat the timber.
+This is the same as solid hardwood because the top layer of wood on an engineered board is the same.
 We have an article dedicated to the question “Is solid oak more durable than engineered?” which can be found here.